-3. We have been subject to an inspection by the RBI and any adverse action taken could affect our business and operations.
+2. We have been subject to an inspection by the RBI and any adverse action taken could affect our business and operations.

 Our Company was subjected to RBI's inspection under Section 45N of the RBI Act, for the financial position as on March 31, 2017.
 Subsequently, RBI vide a letter dated February 15, 2018 ("Letter"), observed certain supervisory concerns, which inter alia included (a) adherence to applicable guidelines by our Company during the auctioning process of gold; (b) adherence to KYC guidelines; (c) failure to submit compliance in relation to previous inspection report of the RBI; (d) multiple loans being sanctioned to the same borrower; (e) loans above ₹20,000 were issued in cash; (f) the inadequacy of the loan policy of our Company; (g) uploading of credit information; and (h) inadequacy of our Company's MIS and lack of system generated data for inspection.
 Our Company vide its letter dated March 15, 2018 submitted its detailed response to RBI's Letter.
 RBI vide letters dated May 21, 2018, July 23, 2018 and September 14, 2018 directed our Company to submit further compliances which were suitably responded to by our Company vide letters dated July 3, 2018, August 7, 2018 and October 22, 2018, respectively.
-Our Company strives to address all concerns raised by RBI in relation to its inspection and observations made thereunder, any adverse action taken by RBI with regard to such inspections could have a negative impact on our business and operations.
+While our Company strives to address all the concerns raised by

+RBI in relation to its inspection and observations made thereunder, any adverse action taken by RBI with regard to such inspections could adversely affect our business and operations.

-4. We are subject to certain legal proceedings and any adverse decision in such proceedings may have a material adverse effect on our business and results of operations.
+3. We are subject to certain legal proceedings and any adverse decision in such proceedings may have a material adverse effect on our business and results of operations.

 We are subject to certain legal proceedings including civil suits, recovery proceedings etc. We incur cost in defending these proceedings before a court of law.
 Moreover, we are unable to assure you that we shall be successful in any or all of these actions.
 In the event we suffer any adverse order, our reputation may suffer and may have an adverse impact on our business and results of operations.
 Further, our Company has initiated certain criminal proceeding against few of our employees and third parties in relation to our business operations.
 Any adverse decision in such proceedings may have a material adverse effect on our business and results of operations.
-For, further details of the legal proceedings that we are subject to, please refer to the chapter titled "Outstanding Litigations" on page 172.
+For, further details of the legal proceedings that we are subject to, please refer to the chapter titled "Outstanding Litigations" on page 203.

-5. We do not own the trademark we have been authorised to use it by one of our Group Companies.
+4. We do not own the trademark and we have been authorised to use by one of our Group Companies.
 Termination or withdrawal on unfavourable terms of this authorisation to use or any negative impact on the 'Muthoottu Mini' brand may adversely affect our business, reputation, goodwill, financial condition and results of operations.

 The trademark is registered with the Registrar of Trademarks in India in the name of one of our Group Companies, Mini Muthoottu Nidhi (Kerala) Limited.
 We have been authorised to use this trademark on a non-exclusive, non-assignable basis by way of letter dated May 2, 2009 ("Letter").
 We cannot assure you that we will continue to have uninterrupted use of this trademark, if we are unable to conform to the requirements under the Letter.
 Further, termination or withdrawal of the permission may adversely affect our business, reputation, goodwill, financial condition and results of operations.
-Further, some of the intellectual property are subject to litigations.
-For further details of the legal proceedings that we are subject to, please refer to the chapter titled "Outstanding Litigations" on page 172.